 If you opt for an in-house SEO employee, your costs extend beyond a salary.
 You should also account for the cost of continued education at some point, and more immediately, the cost of SEO tools.

-While subscription prices vary, these online platforms and software help business owners analyze and optimize their website.
+While subscription prices vary, these online platforms and software help business owners analyze and optimize their websites.
 Some common ones include Semrush, Moz, Ahrefs, Google Search Console, and Screaming Frog.

 Unlike an in-house employee, however, third-party hires (should) include SEO platforms in their monthly fees.